Atlas of plant and animal histology

 Epidermis

-The epidermis is the protecting outer layer of plant, but it is not present in the apical tip of roots, under the calyptra, and it is not differentiated in aerial meristems.
-Furthermore, it disappears from those organs that undergo secondary grow, where it is replaced by the peridemis (see below).
-In plants showing only primary grow, the epidermis is maintained all along the life of the plant, excepting some monocots that substitute the epidermis by a kind of periderm.
+The epidermis (figure 1) is the outer layer of the plant organs, but it is not present in the apical tip of roots, in the calyptra, and it is not differentiated in the apical meristems.
+Furthermore, it disappears from those organs that undergo secondary growth, where it is replaced by the periderm (see below).
+In plants showing only primary growth, the epidermis is maintained during the plant lifespan, excepting some monocots that substitute the epidermis by a kind of periderm.
 In the stem, the epidermis is differentiated from the outermost layer of the apical meristem.
-This layer is known as protodermis.
+This layer is known as the protodermis.
 In roots, the epidermis is differentiated from the same meristem cells that give rise to the cells of the calyptra, or from the more superficial layers of the cortical parenchyma.
-These differences in the origin of epidermis between shoots and roots lead some authors to name the root epidermis as rhizodermis.
-In addition, during the embryo development, a superficial layer known as protoderm is differentiated, even before that the formation of the apical shoot and apical root meristems, and gives rise to protodermis, which in turn gives rise to the first functional epidermis.
+These differences in the origin of epidermis between shoots and roots lead some authors to name the root epidermis as the rhizodermis.
+In addition, during the embryo development, a superficial layer known as the protoderm is first differentiated.
+Protoderm gives rise to the protodermis, which in turn develops into the first functional epidermis.

-Epidermis is the protecting layer of shoots, roots, leaves, flowers and seeds.
+The epidermis is the protecting layer of shoots, roots, leaves, flowers, and seeds.
 The protection role is against pathogens and mechanical insults.
-Another essential functions of the epidermis are: regulation of the transpiration or water lost, gas interchange, storing some substances, secretion, repelling herbivores, attracting pollinating insects, absorption of water by the root epidermis, and keep the integrity of some organs.
+Other essential functions of the epidermis are: regulation of transpiration, or water lost, gas exchange, storage, secretion, repelling herbivores, attracting pollinating insects, absorption of water in the root, keeping the integrity of some organs, and protection against sun radiation.

-Epidermis is commonly a single row of cells.
-Some exceptions are found with stratified organization, as is the case of some aerial roots, xerophytes plants, or some leaves of oleander, ficus.
-Stratified or multiple-layered epidermis is called velamen.
-In the velamen, the superficial layers function as a typical epidermis, showing thick cell walls and superficial cuticle, whereas the deeper layers usually store water.
+Tne epidermis is commonly a one-cell-thick layer of cells.
+Exceptions are stratified organization found in some aerial roots, xerophytes plants, and some leaves of oleander, ficus.
+Stratified or multiple-layered epidermis is called velamen (Figure 2).
+In multiseriate epidermis, the superficial layers function as a typical epidermis, showing thick cell walls and superficial cuticles, whereas the deeper layers usually store water.

-Several types of cells can be found in the epidermis: pavement cells, bulliform cells, glandular cells, pigmented cells, and cells that form stomata, thrycomes and root hairs.
-Some of these cell types are only found in some places of the plant like pigmented cells in petals, which also contain volatile essences, and the epidermal cells of the stigma that are involved in the reception of the pollen grains.
+Sseveral types of cells can be found in the epidermis: pavement cells, bulliform cells, glandular cells, pigmented cells, and cells that form stomata, trichomes, and root hairs.
+Some cell types are only found in particular places of the plant, such as the epidermal cells of petals, which contain pigments and volatile essences, or the epidermal cells of the stigma, which are involved in the reception of the pollen grains.

-Pavement epidermal cells are the more abundant and not highly specialized.
-They are tightly joined with almost no intercellular spaces.
-Morphology and size are variable depending on of the structure where they are located.
-For example, they are elongated in stem, but show star-like shape in some leaves.
+Pavement cells, or epidermal cell proper, are the more abundant epidermal cells and the more poorly specialized.
+They are tightly joined to one another, leaving no intercellular spaces.
+Their morphology and size are variable depending on the structure in which they are located.
+For instance, they are elongated in stems.
 In dicots, they have wavy cell walls, whereas in monocots they show more straight cell walls.
-They contain plastids, but not chloroplasts, a large vacuole, a well-developed endoplasmic reticulum and Golgi apparatus.
-Generally, the cell wall is only primary, although with variable thickness.
-A secondary cell wall is observed in just a few cases, such as in seeds.
-Lignin is not frequent in these secondary cell walls, but it can be found in some gymnosperm leaves.
-Epidermal cells show primary pit fields and plasmodesmata in the inner cell walls.
-Some times, the free cell wall (superficial) shows small channels known as ectodesms that allow the communication between the cytoplasm and the cuticle (see below) and the secretion of substances to the external surface of the organ.
+Pavement cells contain plastids, but few chloroplasts, a large vacuole, and well-developed endoplasmic reticulum and Golgi apparatus.
+Generally, they show a primary cell wall, although with variable thickness.
+A secondary cell wall is seldom observed, such as in seeds.
+Lignin is not frequent in these secondary cell walls, but it can be found in some gymnosperm.
+Pavement cells show primary pit fields and plasmodesmata in their inner cell walls.

-Intermingled with the pavement epidermal cells, there are other cell types that sometimes are used as a taxonomic character.
-Thus, some epidermal cells specialize in storing water, as do bulliform cells in the leaves of grasses and other monocots.
-These cells are much larger than the rest of the epidermal cells, do not contain chloroplasts, show a large vacuole mostly containing water, and they have a very thin cuticle.
-They seem to be involved in the folding and unfolding mechanisms of leaves by changes in hydration.
-Bulliform cells are organized in rows parallel to the vascular bundles or in groups located in the hinged points of the folds.
+Intermingled with pavement epidermal cells are other cell types.
+They may be a taxonomic character.
+In the leaf epidermis of grasses and other monocots, bulliform cells are specialized in storing water.
+These cells are much larger than the rest of the epidermal cells, do not contain chloroplasts, show a large vacuole filled with water, and they show a very thin cuticle.
+Bulliform cells seem to be involved in the folding and unfolding mechanisms of leaves by changes in water content.
+They are organized in rows parallel to the vascular bundles or in groups located in the hinged points of the leaf folds.

 Stomata are found in the epidermis.
-Stomatal guard cells are specialized epidermal cells organized to form an opening or pore, known as ostiole, through which the internal tissue of plant and the external environment are communicated.
-There is an air chamber under the pore called substomatal air chamber.
-Air chamber, ostiole, and guard cells form what is typically known as stomal complex.
-The guard cells are usually kidney-shaped, have chloroplasts and a non-uniformly thickened cell wall that makes possible turgidity for changing cell morphology, and therefore the increase or decrease the diameter of the pore.
+Stomatal guard cells are specialized epidermal cells.
+In each stoma, two guard cells join to form an opening, or pore, known as an ostiole, through which the internal tissues of the plant and the external environment are communicated.
+There is an air cavity under the pore called the substomatal air chamber.
+The air chamber, ostiole, and guard cells form what is typically known as the stomatal complex.
+The guard cells are usually kidney-shaped, have chloroplasts, and have a non-uniformly thickened cell wall that makes possible turgidity for changing cell morphology and therefore to increase or decrease the diameter of the pore.

 Trichomes

 Trichomes are specialized epidermal cells that outgrow from the epidermal layer.
-They can be protective or glandular (see next section), and sometimes are used as a trait in taxonomy.
+They can be protective or glandular (see next section) and sometimes are used as a trait in taxonomy.
 The protective trichomes can be unicellular or multicellular.
-They protect against intense light and create a superficial air layer over the epidermis that keeps a less fluctuating environment.
-These trichomes are particularly abundant in young plant structures, and may disappear when they become adults.
+They are particularly abundant in young plant structures, although they may disappear when the organs develop.

-In the roots, there are specialized epidermal cell known as root hairs, which are involved in water and soluble minerals absorption.
+In the roots, there are specialized epidermal cells known as root hairs, which are involved in the absorption of water and soluble minerals.
 Root hairs grow perpendicular to the root surface (similar to trichomes).
-Associated to root hairs there are symbiotic organisms such as fungi and nitrogen-fixing bacteria.
-Root hairs are located in the maturation zone of the apical root and are differentiated from undifferentiated epidermal cells called trichoblasts.
+Associated with root hairs are symbiotic organisms such as fungi and nitrogen-fixing bacteria.
+Root hairs are found in the differentiation zone of the root and arise from undifferentiated epidermal cells called trichoblasts.
 The pattern (number and distribution) of root hairs depends on the plant species, but it also is influenced by the soil conditions.
+The trichomes and root hairs have a different origin, as the sets of genes involved in each differentiation are different.

 Periderm